ts-graphql/ts-graphql/README.md

 ### Root Types

+#### Query/Mutation

-There aren't any special functions for the root types, they are just object types.
+There aren't any special functions for the query and mutation types, they are just object types.

 However, if you create them as classes, type safety is a little off as you won't have